TeamCodeOp/squashed/README.md

 # Project Name

-Find other egineers to collaborate with! :octocat: :squirrel:
+Find other engineers to collaborate with! :octocat: :squirrel:

 ## Team